openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

 #.
 Enable HA for NSX Edges -- if you enable this option NSX Edges will be
    deployed in active/standby pair on different ESXi hosts.
+   Setting change on deployed cluster affects only new Edges.

 #.
 Which network will be used to access the nova-metadata -- select network
    through which nova-api-metadata service will be available for NSX edge